Controls

 • Service: Used to specify which service will execute the payment process.

-• Merchant ID: ID of the party recieving payment.
+• Merchant ID: ID of the party receiving payment.
 This will be a business account registered with the payment service.

 Rules

-• merchantId: ID of the party recieving payment.
+• merchantId: ID of the party receiving payment.
 This will be a business account registered with the payment service.

-• amount: The dollar amount the user will be charged.
+• amount: A single dollar amount the user will be charged.
+Setting this overwrites the items list with a single item named fee.

 Captcha